ISLEcode/AIT/README.md

 Don't expect the source code to be available here for some time though, because there is a lot of proprietary code to strip off and that can still take quite some time.

 This repository will also be used to [track issues](https://github.com/ISLEcode/AIT/issues) of the rejuvenated framework.
-So as to avoid any confusion as to when a program is an AIT component or not, we have addde the following signature to all usage outputs.
+So as to avoid any confusion as to when a program is an AIT component or not, we have added the following signature to all usage outputs.

 ```
 This utility is part of the AIT framework (Dragonfly core components).